pombredanne/tutorial_ci/README_WIN.md

 Some of the test automation tools like Selenium 2 need a Java runtime environment.
 If you have already installed one you can skip this step.
 Otherwise visit the following link: http://javadl.sun.com/webapps/download/AutoDL?BundleId=75268

+Do not forget to set the JAVA_HOME folder!

 You need Chrome browser installed
 =================================